GreatDevelopers/Certificate/README.md

         $ sudo apt-get install php5 (if not installed)

-2. Place the downloaded odtphp.zip from github in /var/www and extract using

-        $ unzip odtphp.zip
-   OR

-      It can be cloned by using following command in terminal:
+2. Clone the project by using following command in terminal:

         $ git clone https://github.com/GreatDevelopers/Certificate.git